 1.1 Zone Model Terms.
-2 3.1 Schematic of control volumes in a two-layer zone model 14 3.2 Entrainment and burning in a two-layer, multi-compartment model 19 3.3 Excess plume centerline temperature from Baum and McCaffrey correlation 26 3.4 Geometry for plume centerline temperature calculation 27 3.5 Vent opening size fraction as a function of time.
-29 3.6 Geometry and notation for horizontal flow vents in a two-zone fire model 30 3.7 Flow patterns and layer number conventions for horizontal flow through a vertical vent 31 3.8 Some simple fan-duct systems 34 3.9 Relative excess downstream temperature in a corridor using an adiabatic temper- ature boundary condition for several inlet depths and inlet temperature boundary conditions.
-The inlet velocity is given by eq (3.55) 38 3.10 Radiation Exchange in a two-zone fire model.
-41 3.11 An example of the calculated two-wall (RAD2) and four-wall (RAD4) contribu- tions to radiation exchange on a ceiling and wall surface 42 3.12 Setup for a configuration factor calculation between two arbitrarily oriented finite areas.
-43 Radiative heat transfer from a point source fire to a target 45 3.14 Radiative heat transfer from the upper and lower layer gas to a target in the lower layer 46 Convective heat transfer to ceiling and wall surfaces via the ceiling jet 51 3.16 Schematic of hydrogen chloride deposition region.
-55 4.1 Subroutine structure for the CFAST model.
-62 5.1 Building Geometry for base case scenario.
-68 5.2 An example of time dependent sensitivity of fire model outputs to a 10 % change 00 in room volume for a single room fire scenario.
-69 5.3 Layer temperatures and volumes in several rooms resulting from variation in heat release rate for a four-room growing fire scenario.
-70 5.4 Comparison of the time dependent heat release rate and layer temperatures in sev- eral rooms for a four-room growing fire scenario.
-71 5.5 Sensitivity of temperature to heat release rate for a four-room growing fire scenario.
-72 5.6 Sensitivity of temperature to heat release rate for a four-room growing fire scenario.
-73
+2 3.1 Schematic of control volumes in a two-layer zone model 14 3.2 Entrainment and burning in a two-layer, multi-compartment model 21 3.3 Excess plume centerline temperature from Baum and McCaffrey correlation 28 3.4 Geometry for plume centerline temperature calculation.
+29 3.5 Vent opening size fraction as a function of time.
+31 3.6 Geometry and notation for horizontal flow vents in a two-zone fire model 32 3.7 Flow patterns and layer number conventions for horizontal flow through a vertical vent 33 3.8 Some simple fan-duct systems.
+37 3.9 Relative excess downstream temperature in a corridor using an adiabatic temper- ature boundary condition for several inlet depths and inlet temperature boundary conditions.
+The inlet velocity is given by eq (3.77) 40 3.10 Radiation Exchange in a two-zone fire model 43 3.11 An example of the calculated two-wall (RAD2) and four-wall (RAD4) contribu- tions to radiation exchange on a ceiling and wall surface 44 3.12 Setup for a configuration factor calculation between two arbitrarily oriented finite areas.
+45 Radiative heat transfer from a point source fire to a target 47 3.14 Radiative heat transfer from the upper and lower layer gas to a target in the lower layer 48 Schematic of a control volume for heat transfer in a cylindrical object 50 Convective heat transfer to ceiling and wall surfaces via the ceiling jet 55 3.17 Schematic of hydrogen chloride deposition region.
+59 4.1 Subroutine structure for the CFAST model 66 5.1 Building Geometry for base case scenario.
+72 5.2 An example of time dependent sensitivity of fire model outputs to a 10 % change in room volume for a single room fire scenario.
+73 5.3 Layer temperatures and volumes in several rooms resulting from variation in heat release rate for a four-room growing fire scenario.
+74 5.4 Comparison of the time dependent heat release rate and layer temperatures in sev- eral rooms for a four-room growing fire scenario.
+75 5.5 Sensitivity of temperature to heat release rate for a four-room growing fire scenario.
+76